ctb/titus-blog/src/2012-scripps-swc-postmortem.rst

 pipelines, and introduce testing and version control as concepts.
 The advanced level can focus on optimization, C/C++ integration, detailed testing advice, etc. -- stuff that only people deep into Python really get into -- if indeed we want to offer it at all.
-(See @@advanced for more detailed info here.)
+(See my `Intermediate and Advanced Software Carpentry material <http://intermediate-and-advanced-software-carpentry.readthedocs.org/>`__ for an example.)

 A number of people came up to us after the workshop and said that we'd provided a great intro to and overview of computational concepts, and